searchspring/snap/packages/snap-tracker/README.md

 ```

 #### `cookies.viewed.get` method
-Returns an array of strings containing the `ids` and/or `skus` of items which have been viewed.
+Returns an array of strings containing the `uids` and/or `skus` of items which have been viewed.
 This value is stored in the `ssViewedProducts` cookie and is set via the calls to the `tracker.track.product.view` event.

 ```typescript
 const tracker = new Tracker();